On the night of a restless saucer moon,

 where I finally bed into the skin I had wrought and kneaded.

 where you call yourself a starving god and

 Photo credit: “The Critics,” Leamington Spa Art Gallery & Museum

-Genesis Ansong is a Ghanian-American poet, writer, and zinester from a northwestern suburb of Chicago, Illinois.
-She is currently completing a BA in Psychology and Creative Writing.
+Gen Ansong is a Ghanian-American poet, writer, and zinester from a northwestern suburb of Chicago, Illinois.
+She is currently completing a BA in Creative Writing.
 Her work has been published in Body Without Organs and Same Faces Collective.
-She can be found on Tumblr @gumbug.